 Composing Operations

-Operations can be composed as values — combined, sequenced, and chained — so that multiple database actions run in a single transaction without manual connection handling.
+Operations can be composed as values, so that multiple database actions run in a single transaction without manual connection handling.

 Combining Independent Operations